BLESSED ARE THE POOR IN THE SPIRIT

-Beloved, in God’s kingdom, it is only those who constantly acknowledge their weaknesses and limitations as mortal men and choose not to trust in or depend upon themselves, but continuously trust in God or depend upon God that will increasingly and continuously draw from God’s resources.
+Beloved, in God’s kingdom, it is only those who constantly acknowledge their weaknesses as mortal men and choose not to trust in or depend upon themselves, but continuously trust in God or depend upon God that will constantly and continuously draw from God’s resources.

-Until a sinner acknowledges or accepts that he is spiritually and morally bankrupt, and that he cannot save himself by any means, and then chooses to put his faith in Jesus Christ as his Lord and Saviour; he cannot receive God’s free gift of eternal life.
+Until a sinner acknowledges or accepts that he is spiritually and morally bankrupt, and that he cannot save himself by any means, and then chooses to put his faith in Jesus Christ as his Lord and Saviour; he cannot draw from God’s mercy and receive God’s free gift of eternal life.

-Friend, having become born-again through faith in Christ Jesus, you must maintain an attitude of “a poor in the spirit” – continue to acknowledge your human weaknesses and limitations, putting no confidence in the flesh, but always seeking to grow in the grace and knowledge of Jesus Christ and depending on the Holy Spirit.
+Friend, having become born-again through faith in Christ Jesus, you must maintain an attitude of “a poor in the spirit” – continue to acknowledge your human weaknesses and limitations, putting no confidence in the flesh, but always seeking to grow in the grace and revelation of Christ Jesus and depending on the Holy Spirit.

 The Lord Jesus teaches, “Blessed are the poor in the spirit, for theirs is the kingdom of heaven.”
 (Matt.
 5:3 NKJV).

-God only gives attention to the poor in the spirit, not to the rich in spirit – those who are full of themselves.
+God only gives attention to the poor in the spirit, not to the rich in spirit!

 God said through Isaiah, “For all these things my hand has made, and they are mine, says the Lord; but to this man only will I give attention, to him who is poor and broken in spirit, fearing my word.”
 (Isa.
 66:2 BBE).